nbarrowman/vtree/README.md

 <img src="https://github.com/nbarrowman/vtree/blob/master/cheatsheets/png/v1.png" width="250">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/nbarrowman/vtree/blob/master/cheatsheets/png/t7.png" width="200">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://github.com/nbarrowman/vtree/blob/master/cheatsheets/png/t1.png" width="300">

+# Notes

+See installation details below.

+Important notes about the current version of vtree (version 3.0.0) on CRAN:

+* Compared to earlier versions, there are changes in how vtree supports R Markdown.
+By default when `vtree` is called from R Markdown, a PNG file is automatically generated and markdown code to embed it is generated.
+To generate an htmlwidget instead (as in older versions of vtree), specify `pngknit=FALSE`.

+* The latest vtree release candidate (version 3.0.4) streamlines this functionality and corrects a bug.

+* The latest vtree release candidate (version 3.0.4) also corrects a bug related to pruning with missing values.

 # Installation

 You can install the current version of vtree (version 3.0.0) from CRAN